mixmesh/player/README.md

 <dl>
   <dt>./src/player_app.erl</dt>
-  <dd>Top-level application module</dd>
+  <dd>The top-level application module</dd>
   <dt>./src/player_sup.erl</dt>
-  <dd>Top-level supervisor module</dd>
+  <dd>The top-level supervisor module</dd>
   <dt>./src/player_serv.erl</dt>
-  <dd>A server which together with ./src/player_sync_serv.erl forms the core part of the Spridon message exchange algorithm</dd>
+  <dd>A player server which together with player_sync_serv.erl forms the core part of the Spridon message exchange algorithm</dd>
   <dt>./src/player_sync_serv.erl</dt>
   <dd>A server which does the actual exchange of messages between players</dd>
   <dt>./src/pop3_proxy_serv.erl</dt>
   <dd>A POP3 server which uses the epedemic network as transport
   mechanism.
-It relies on functionality in the mail application.</dd>
+It relies on functionality in the mail repository.</dd>
   <dt>./src/smtp_proxy_serv.erl</dt>
   <dd>An SMTP server which uses the epedemic network as transport mechanism.
-It relies on functionality in the mail application.</dd>
+It relies on functionality in the mail repository.</dd>
   <dt>./src/player_buffer.erl</dt>
-  <dd>A buffer in which the player stores encrypted messages it receives from other players.
+  <dd>A message buffer in which the player stores encrypted messages it receives from other players (and from itself).
 It is not persistent as of today.
 It should be.</dd>
   <dt>./src/player_config_schema.erl</dt>
   <dd>Player/s has/have its/their own section/s in the Obscrete config file, e.g. see ./obscrete/etc/*.conf.
 This schema is activated in Obscrete's application file as seen in ./obscrete/ebin/obscrete.app.</dd>
   <dt>./test/test_pop3_proxy_serv.erl</dt>